kwaldenphd/python-conditional-statements-functions/README.md

 Q47: In your own words, what is a return value?

-Q48: Why would we use functions?
+Q48: Why would we use functions, or what is the value of functions?